gautamnaik1994/GenAI_Therapy_Multi_Agent/README.md

 ## Functionality

-- **Session Parsing:** Reads and processes raw session transcripts.
+- **Session Parsing:** Reads and processes session transcripts.
+- **Agentic Reasoning:** Uses a graph of agents (scorers, supervisors) for modular, extensible analysis.
 - **Assessment Scoring:** Automatically scores GAD-7 and PHQ-9 from session text.
-- **Agentic Reasoning:** Uses a graph of agents (scorers, supervisors) for modular, extensible analysis.
 - **Visualization:** Presents client progress and assessment trends in an interactive UI.

 ---